corona-python/corona-model/README.md

 #### True Number of Cases
 Things get interesting here.
 While the replication factor changes as mitigation and containment measure are introduced, I could never correlate the conventional estimate for R0 (2.2 to 2.6) with any reasonable model based on puublished number of cases.
 In my opionion, the number of actual cases is a minimum of 2X and more likely 4X what is being reported by CDC.
-I may re-calibrate the model based on 4X reported cases instead of 2X as shown here.
+I have re-calibrated the model based on approximately 3X reported cases instead of 2X as shown earlier.
 As of May 4, news outlets are reporting that the true number could be as much as 10X what is being officially reported.
 This uncertainty is due to the lack of testing in USA.
 Without routine testing, we can only make our best guess as to the true numbers, however, this is mostly a problem with the absolute values being reported.
 Differential trends as a reaction to policy implementations (testing, lockdown, etc) will be mostly unaffected.
 Confused and frustrated by the lack of a comprehensive federal plan for testing?
 Me too.

 #### How Do We Model Transitions?
 How quickly the transistions to and from lockdown occur can have a major impact on the number of infections.
 The model uses simple recursive sections to emulate transition times ( lockdown, testing, etc).